parca-dev/parca-agent/README.md

 Parca Agent is an always-on sampling profiler that uses eBPF to capture raw profiling data with very low overhead.
 It observes user-space and kernel-space stacktraces 100 times per second and builds [pprof](https://github.com/google/pprof) formatted profiles from the extracted data.
 Read more details in the [design documentation](docs/design.md).

-The collected data can be viewed locally via HTTP endpoints and then be configured to be sent to a [Conprof](https://github.com/conprof/conprof) server or a Conprof compatible service (such as [Polar Signals](https://www.polarsignals.com/)) to be queried and analyzed over time.
+The collected data can be viewed locally via HTTP endpoints and then be configured to be sent to a [Parca](https://github.com/parca-dev/parca) server to be queried and analyzed over time.

 It discovers targets through: